webdevjosue/webdevjosue.github.io/README.md

 Information About this Repo:

-- 🔭 Learning Github Pages using Jekyll to create Portfolio to show off variety of next creations: Xicali Ramen, Pepe Web Tech, and More.
+- 🔭 Learning Github Pages using Jekyll to create Portfolio to show off variety of next creations: Portfolio, Pepe Web Tech, and More.

   🌱 Learning LLM's use case for making videos, music, sounds, art, and so much more.